Keto Biscuits

 ★★★★★ REVIEW

 “Such a simple but amazing recipe to make!
 I needed a quick, easy recipe for some type of *bread* for a family dinner.
-I decided to make these, but I only made half a batch as I thought it was only me that would be eating them.
-That was a mistake, they were gone in 2 minutes!
-I only managed to snag one, and it was delicious!
-So light and delicious, not dry like so many biscuits are.
-I guess I’m headed back to the kitchen now to make a larger batch of these as I’m craving one with some butter and homemade keto jam on it!”
-Joyce
+I decided to make these, but I only made half a batch as I thought it was only me who would be eating them.
+That was a mistake, they were gone in 2 minutes!” – Joyce

 • Don’t overbake them.
 The biscuits will continue to cook as they cool, so pull them once the outsides are lightly golden and the edges begin to lift from the parchment.

 • Don’t fret if they’re misshapen.
-These are drop biscuits so that they won’t look perfect– they’re rustic!
+These are drop biscuits, so they won’t look perfect – they’re rustic!

 Storage instructions